 - Golden milk – turmeric-cinnamon milk prepared with almond or soy milk and sweetened with stevia or xylitol.

-Vegan Candida Diet Meal Planning Essentials
+The Essentials of Vegan Candida Diet Meal Plans

-When meal planning, remember:
+When compiling vegan Candida diet meal plans, remember:

 - Have a variety of foods every day – different grains/legumes, vegetables, nuts and seeds.